 It’s impossible not to be surprised that the idea of building a national cathedral on public lands came from President Akufo-Addo, the same man who swore to protect the public purse.
-To do what the President Akufo-Addo intends to do, the State must demolish homes of judges and prime and historic properties at a cost to Ghanaians.
+To do what the president intends to do, the State must demolish homes of judges and prime and historic properties at a cost to Ghanaians.
 Real estate developers estimate the land alone is worth over 70 million dollars, the same amount the State needs to build the Tema motorway interchange.
 The cost to Ghanaians will triple if we add the value of the properties and the cost of the demolition and the permanent homes for the judges.
-It should be immediately apparent to the government that a national cathedral is an unquestionably daft use of public lands and scarce national resources.
+It should be immediately apparent to the government that a cathedral is an unquestionably daft use of public lands and scarce national resources.

 The Akufo-Addo government has had to borrow eight billion Ghana cedis to plug the hole created in the economy by the collapse of the seven Ghanaian banks.
 It plans to mine in the whole Atewa forest for two billion cedis worth of bauxite to get the Chinese government to fund road projects around the country.
 Ghana has only 55 ambulances for a population of 30 million, thousands of schools under trees, and entire communities living in poverty.
-It is an absolute disgrace that a cathedral is what a government struggling to raise funds for critical life-changing programmes has chosen to prioritize and spend scarce resources on.
+It is an absolute disgrace that a cathedral is what a government struggling to raise funds for critical life-changing programs has chosen to prioritize and spend scarce resources on.

 70 percent of Ghanaians are Christians, 15 percent Muslims, and 12 percent traditional believers while the rest belong to minority religious groups.
 Ghana hasn’t had any of the violent religious clashes that pervade vast swathes of Nigeria, Chad or the CAR.
-Despite the dominance of Christians in the public sphere, State actors have made deliberate moves to include other faith groups in national affairs, at least the two other dominant ones.
+Despite the dominance of Christians in the public sphere, State actors have made deliberate moves to include other faith groups in national affairs, at least, the other two dominant ones.
 Their leaders have been elected to the Council of State, the National Peace Council, and their rituals are performed at national events.
 It may not be much, but analysts believe this semblance of equal treatment enhances interfaith relations, which, in turn, helps to maintain national cohesion and peace-building.

-But politics is the place good reason go to die.
+But politics is the place good reason goes to die.
 We were here when people marched to sully their hard-earned reputations on the Montie Three petition table.
 So it’s not surprising that government officials and relatives of the president are performing all kinds of mental gymnastics to defend the project.
 “The cathedral is a good idea, must be built,” said one tweet, as though a temple would add any value to our quality of life.
 They say the national cathedral would boost tourism, but so would healthcare and education.
-At least, health and education would enhance the quality of our lives, and they’re things a government is required to build.
+At least, health and education would enhance the quality of our lives, and they are things a government is required to build.

 Christians who support the project say they deserve the land because they built most of the best of the schools in Ghana.
 This claim is what happens when a country refuses to confront its colonial heritage.
-The idea that we (the people whose ancestors were enslaved and colonized) owe the Church gratitude and acres of prime land because they built the schools is so irredeemably flawed.
+The idea that we (the people whose ancestors were enslaved and colonized) owe the Church gratitude and acres of prime land because they built the schools is irredeemably flawed.
 The colonial Church didn’t pay for the schools; the money came from stolen wealth and labor from locals.
 They didn’t build schools to educate the entire local population but to provide ‘civilized’ support staff for the British colonial government.
 Perhaps this isn’t clear to many because we have government textbooks listing education and Christianity as the benefits of colonization.

 The real agenda